 Lots of kids out there are late bloomers when it comes to learning to ride a bike.
 You’ll be delighted to know that there are several Large balance bikes for bigger kids.
 A market once dominated by 12″ toddler balance bikes, there are now many bikes available with 14-inch and 16-inch wheels.
 When we discuss age-appropriate bike sizes for older kids, we are generally making our recommendations based upon the child being of average height and weight for their age.
 As you know, that is not always the norm; so we strongly suggest you take the child’s size and coordination into consideration when using our buying tips.

 In addition to a balance bike needing to be larger to fit the child; there are many features that we feel are a must for kids ages 4 and up.
-The needs of a 3 year old are quite different than that of a 5 year old in addition to the difference in height, coordination, and ability.
+The needs of a 3-year-old are quite different than that of a 5-year-old in addition to the difference in height, coordination, and ability.

 Size Appropriate Wheels

-Balance bikes for 4 and 5 year old kids generally are 14″ and 16″ size wheels.
+Balance bikes for 4 and 5-year-old kids generally are 14″ and 16″ size wheels.
 That’s not to say that a bike with 12″ wheels won’t work; it just means the child may outgrow it quickly or they may not be in the preferred rider position.
 Pay close attention to larger wheeled balance bikes and how they correlate to the seat height.